 TASIL, using data from the local telecommunications operator, a geolocation filter and real-time algorithms, managed to locate all people who were in the area affected by the Mekunu cyclone.
 Within three days, it had sent text messages with warnings to 340.000 people meeting the criteria, while avoiding spamming the rest of the residents.
 Initially, messages with warning against the cyclone Mekunu and calling to evacuation received all people staying in the affected areas.
 After saturating the contact base, defined based on recipients’ current location, TASIL sent SMSes to people who re-appeared in these areas.

 TASIL had the chance to try itself out in completely unforeseen circumstances.
-It proved itself to be not only a great marketing tool but also an effective early warning system.
+It proved itself to be not only a great SMS real-time marketing tool but also an effective early warning system.
 Due to its data processing abilities, precision targeting also resulting in spam elimination, TASIL may be perceived as a future of warning systems saving human lives.